 - Passing parameters

-Hi!
-I'm Martin Guidry and welcome to SQL Server: Triggers, Stored Procedures, and Functions.
-I'll start by showing you how to create stored procedures using T-SQL or C# code.
+- Hi!
+I'm Martin Guidry and welcome to SQL Server Triggers, Stored Procedures, and Functions.
+I'll start by showing you how to create stored procedures using T-SQL or C sharp code.
 Then show you how to use SQL Server Management Studio to simplify database development.
 We'll see how to create triggers using SQL Server Management Studio and we'll take a look at the Common Language Runtime and how it enables us to create more powerful, faster performing stored procedures, and functions.
-We'll end with using Visual Studio to create a web application that utilizes the store procedures created earlier in the course.
+We'll end with using Visual Studio to create a web application that utilizes the stored procedures created earlier in the course.